 TL;DR:

-This 2026 guide explores hidden local markets in Bangkok—everyday spots where Thais shop for food, clothes, and household goods, not tourist night markets.
-It’s based on personal picks like Khlong Toei, Sampheng, and Pratunam for authentic street food and quiet browsing.
+This 2026 guide to Bangkok markets to visit explores hidden local markets—everyday spots where Thais shop for food, clothes, and household goods, not tourist night markets.
+Based on personal picks like Khlong Toei, Sampheng, and Pratunam, it highlights authentic street food and quieter browsing.
+Hidden markets and local spots you shouldn’t miss.

 If you’re deciding when to explore these markets, the Thailand Best Time Planner 2026 helps you pick months with fewer crowds and more comfortable conditions for slow, everyday Bangkok wandering.